 Dental implants integrate into the jawbone in a process known as osseointegration.
 During this process, the bone fuses to the titanium posts, enabling them to become stable supports for your new teeth.
 For osseointegration to be successful, you need to have sufficient bone mass remaining in the jaw.
 However, bone loss begins shortly after you lose your teeth.
 This is because the teeth stimulate the jawbone.
 When the teeth are gone, stimulation decreases, resulting in a decrease of nutrients sent to this area.
 Over time, the jaw begins to grow weak and may become unable to support dental implants.

 Bone loss does not necessarily mean that implants are out of the question.
 If it is determined that you lack sufficient bone mass, a bone graft or treatment such as All-on-4 may be an option.
 We will discuss all of your options during your consultation.

 Many older patients think that they are simply too old for dental implants.
 It does not matter if you are 30, 60, 80 or older, dental implants can provide the same benefits for you no matter how old you are, so long as you meet other requirements.
 However, it is possible to be too young.
 Young jaws are still developing, and continue to do so until the late teen years the to early 20s.
 If your child or teen has lost a permanent tooth, another option will need to be used until the jaw has finished growing.

 Dental implants look, feel and function just like your natural teeth.
 Moreover, they have the added benefit of protecting the strength and integrity of your jawbone, a benefit no other tooth replacement treatment can offer.
-To find out if you are a candidate for dental implants, call Scholes Periodontics & Implants today at (602) 900-1609.
+To find out if you are a candidate for Dental Implants, call Scholes Periodontics & Implants today at (602) 900-1609 to learn more.